 As noted above, the OPD has begun to systematically track the presence of CRU and DCR professionals who are on scene during use of force incidents.
-The Auditor recommends that the Department make doing so an official practice that can be tracked.
+Also, the Department is seeking to include a mandatory reporting field in its use of force forms that will require officers to include information regarding CRU involvement.
+The Auditor commends these efforts and has noted the value of that documentation.

 The Auditor further recommends that involved CRU members submit reports of their conduct and observations regarding de-escalation efforts and the uses of force.
-Together, these practices will likely provide constructive information regarding effective de-escalation tactics and opportunities for CRU and officers to learn and improve.
+Together, these practices will likely provide constructive information regarding effective de-escalation tactics and opportunities for CRU members and officers to learn and improve.